 Employers of MBA graduates want to know that they have strong leadership skills – not just through theory, but also through practice.
 In your MBA resume, you should give examples of when you’ve used the leadership skills that you’ve acquired, even if you haven’t been in a leadership position.
 This could be through uniting people behind a common goal, instilling a vision or prioritising the needs of the organisation above personal needs.
-The MBA programme will help you groom your leadership abilities, but your MBA resume needs to sell them.
+The MBA program will help you groom your leadership abilities, but your MBA resume needs to sell them.

 3. Exceptional interpersonal and communication skills

 In almost every job description, there will be a requirement around communication skills.
 When you have successfully completed the MBA, you should have exceptional communication skills – not just through fine-tuning your writing in assessments, but also in the way you communicate your messages.
 Employers want to know that an MBA graduate can communicate clearly and with influence – this is key to leadership as well.
 In addition, you need to be able to communicate your ideas.
 Automobile executive Lee Iacocca said, “You can have brilliant ideas, but if you can’t get them across, your ideas won’t get you anywhere”.

 4. Practical knowledge

 Business author Tony Wager said “The world no longer cares about how much you know, but it cares how much you can do with what you know”.
 While that may be a harsh statement, it’s a good reminder of the benefits of AIB’s practical MBA, as theory is continuously blended with practice.
 If you’re able to show practical examples of what you can do with your knowledge, this will make for a very desirable MBA resume.
 You should use examples of how you applied theory in a real-world context, focusing on the actions taken and the results achieved.